-Notice that "Merge By Reference" is selected by default and system has given the TOPCOVER REF name to the new Reference Model.
+Notice that "Merge By Reference" is selected by default and TOPCOVER_REF name is given to the new Reference Model.

 Merge By Reference option copies design part geometry into the reference part.
 All the changes made in the design part are updated in the Reference model but the features added in the reference model have no effect on Design model.
 So in this case Reference Model has one-directional associativity to the Design model.